-The Company offers a standard limited warranty on the workmanship of its products that in most cases covers defects for a period of (i) one year from the date of shipment or (ii) six months from the date products are placed into service, whichever occurs first.
+The Company offers a standard limited warranty on the workmanship of its products that in most cases covers defects for a defined period.
 Warranties for certified emission products are mandated by the Environmental Protection Agency ("EPA") and/or the California Air Resources Board ("CARB") and are longer than the Company's standard warranty on certain emission related products.
 The Company's products also carry limited warranties from suppliers.
 Costs related to supplier warranty claims are borne by the supplier; the Company's warranties apply only to the modifications made to supplier base products.
 The Company's management estimates and records a liability, and related charge to income, for the warranty program at the time products are sold to customers.
 Estimates are based on historical experience and reflect management's best estimates of expected costs at the time products are sold.
 The Company makes adjustments to estimates in the period in which it is determined that actual costs may differ from initial or previous estimates.

-The activity in the Company's warranty accrual as of December 31, was as follows:
+The activity in the Company's warranty accrual as of December 31 was as follows:

-2012 2011
+2013 2012

-Balance at beginning of year \$ 803 \$ 277
+Balance at beginning of year \$ 690 \$ 803

-Charged to expense 148 697
+Charged to expense 1,195 148

-Payments (261) (171)
+Payments (611) (261)

-Balance at end of year \$ 690 \$ 803
+Balance at end of year \$1,274 \$ 690